 How much should you pay

 This is not a simple question to answer!
-Prices in Patpong are not fixed.
+Prices in the Bazaar are not fixed.
 Each stall holder sets their own prices for their items.
 And YES all prices are negotiable.

 The stalls nearer the BTS are generally the more expensive.
 They hope to get you when you first arrive, when your wallet is full.

-Night market shopping is a bit of a dark art.
+Shopping at a market is a bit of a dark art.
 The more experienced you are the better prices you will get.
 It all comes down to how well you can barter.
 Different people have different bartering styles.
 None is better than the other and whats works best for you is good.

 If you are new to the whole bartering thing, then watch a few others first and see what works and what doesn’t.
 The only advise we can give is do not pay the starting price.
 It is easy enough to get 30-50% discount, especially if buying more than one item.